Usage share of operating systems: Decline

-Like today's trend of mobile devices from personal computers, in 1984 for the first time estimated sales of desktop computers ($11.6 billion) exceeded mainframe computers ($11.4 billion).
+Like today's trend of mobile devices from personal computers, in 1984, for the first time, estimated sales of desktop computers ($11.6 billion) exceeded mainframe computers ($11.4 billion).
 IBM received the vast majority of mainframe revenue.

-From 1991 to 1996, AT&T Corporation briefly owned NCR, one of the major original mainframe producers.
-During the same period, companies found that servers based on microcomputer designs could be deployed at a fraction of the acquisition price and offer local users much greater control over their own systems given the IT policies and practices at that time.
+During the 1990s, companies found that servers based on microcomputer designs could be deployed at a fraction of the acquisition price and offer local users much greater control over their own systems given the IT policies and practices at that time.
 Terminals used for interacting with mainframe systems were gradually replaced by personal computers.
 Consequently, demand plummeted and new mainframe installations were restricted mainly to financial services and government.
 In the early 1990s, there was a rough consensus among industry analysts that the mainframe was a dying market as mainframe platforms were increasingly replaced by personal computer networks.

 In 2012, NASA powered down its last mainframe, an IBM System z9.
 However, IBM's successor to the z9, the z10, led a New York Times reporter to state four years earlier that "mainframe technology—hardware, software and services—remains a large and lucrative business for IBM, and mainframes are still the back-office engines behind the world's financial markets and much of global commerce".
 As of 2010, while mainframe technology represented less than 3% of IBM's revenues, it "continue[d] to play an outsized role in Big Blue's results".

 Supercomputers

 Sierra is primarily used for the stockpile stewardship program of the United States.

 The TOP500 project lists and ranks the 500 fastest supercomputers for which benchmark results are submitted.
 Since the early 1990s, the field of supercomputers has been dominated by Unix or Unix-like operating systems, and starting in 2017, every top 500 fastest supercomputer uses Linux as its supercomputer operating system.

-The last supercomputer to rank #1 while using an operating system other than Linux was ASCI White, which ran AIX.
+The last supercomputer to rank No. 1 while using an operating system other than Linux was ASCI White, which ran AIX.
 It held the title from November 2000 to November 2001, and was decommissioned in 2006.
 Then in June 2017, two AIX computers held rank 493 and 494, the last non-Linux systems before they dropped off the list.